whiskyplausible/py-network-rail-feeder/README.md

+This has stuff about accesing and parsing TRUST service: https://github.com/naxxfish/nrod-funnel

 So train_id is actually the Trust ID, I should be able to look this up somewhere surely?
 Then I odn't have to rely on that spreadsheet of codes.
 So I think the edinburgh to birmingham is actually a cross country one to plymouth from scotaldn.